Canon 800D vs Olympus E-PL8

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the 800D and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+The E-PL8 was replaced by the Olympus E-PL9, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Olympus E-PL8?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.